 - Complete Form 8867 truthfully and accurately and complete the actions described on Form 8867 for each credit claimed for which a person is the paid tax return preparer.
-TaxSlayer Pro will prompt the user to answer a series of question when the preparer goes to claim EIC, the CTC/ACTC or the AOTC and these questions correspond to the questions contained on Form 8867.
+TaxSlayer Pro will prompt the user to answer a series of question when the return includes EIC, the CTC/ACTC, or the AOTC, and these questions correspond to the questions contained on Form 8867.

 - Submit Form 8867 in the manner required.
 If all of the questions for the specific credits claimed are answered and the return is then electronically filed, TaxSlayer Pro will submit a copy of the Form 8867 with the return.

 - Meet the knowledge requirement by interviewing the taxpayer and asking adequate questions to determine if the taxpayer is eligible to claim the credit(s) and in what amount(s).
 At the same time, the preparer should document the questions and the taxpayer’s responses in their notes.
 TaxSlayer Pro allows the preparer the option to document their interview with the taxpayer within the program as set forth below or the program will generate a diagnostic warning stating that "No due diligence notes have been entered in the program.
 Make sure that you have asked and documented any questions necessary to complete your due diligence."
 Information on entering Due Diligence Notes in TaxSlayer Pro is set forth below.

 - Keep all required records for three (3) years from when the return was due (not including extensions) or was actually filed, whichever is later.
 (See: Instructions for Form 8867 - Document Retention Requirements for Paid Preparers).
 The document recordkeeping requirement is separate and apart from the knowledge documentation requirement.